Patty has enjoyed traveling between Canada and the USA for over 20 years and always finds something fascinating to report.

 The Mount Washington train listed above is your best choice for a train trip through trees whose leaves are changing.
-One Southern Ohio train runs a very short line through autumn colors and doubles as a Christmas Express (rides are only about 30 minutes long on either).
+One Southern Ohio train runs a very short line through autumn colors and doubles as a Christmas Express (rides last about 30 minutes on either).

 Southern Fall Leaf Watching

 - Great Smoky Mountains National Park - Cades Cove Loop Road.
-This scenic drive is on the Tennessee side of the national park.
-Be prepared for an eleven-mile one-way, one-lane paved road that includes several historic sites where you may stop and visit.
+This scenic drive is on the Tennessee side of the National Park.
+Be prepared for an 11-mile, one-way, one-lane paved road that includes several historic sites where you may stop and visit.
 The loop begins 7.3 mi from the Townsend entrance to the park and there is an orientation kiosk at the beginning.
-Wednesdays and Saturdays are reserved from Sunrise to 10:00 AM for walkers and cyclists only.
-Otherwise, vehicles my enjoy the route from Sunrise to Sunset all year.
+Wednesdays and Saturdays are reserved from sunrise to 10:00 a.m. for walkers and cyclists only.
+Otherwise, vehicles my enjoy the route from sunrise to sunset all year.
 Fall colors and a variety of wildlife are to be seen each autumn.

 Great Smoky Mountains

 - Blue Ridge Parkway - This scenic highway is also a park that travels across 469 miles in North Carolina and Virginia.
 The speed limit is 45 mph and access is free to the public, but a nominal charge is made for camping.